yatinappsmith/actions-cache/README.md

 <details id="just-caching-manual">
 <summary><a href="#just-caching-manual">🔗</a> Just caching with manual control</summary>

-This behaves the same as the [Just caching](#just-caching) recipe, but uses the `read` and `save` actions manually.
+This behaves the same as the [Just caching](#just-caching) recipe, but uses the `restore` and `save` actions manually.
 This has no significant benefits over using the standard action, though I prefer it for its minor readability and maintainability improvements.

 ```yaml
 name: Build app